Hausdorff dimension of frequency sets in beta-expansions: Introduction

-As an application of the above two theorems, in the following we give an exact formula for the Hausdorff dimension of the frequency sets for an important class of $\beta$'s, which are called \textit{pseudo-golden ratios}.
+As an application of the above theorem, in the following we give an exact formula for the Hausdorff dimension of the frequency sets for an important class of $\beta$'s, which are called \textit{pseudo-golden ratios}.

-\begin{theorem} Let $\beta\in(1,2)$ such that $\epsilon(1,\beta)=1^m0^\infty$ for some integer $m\ge3$. \item(1) If $0\le a<\frac{1}{m}$, then $F_a=\emptyset$ and $\dim_H F_a=0$. \item(2) If $\frac{1}{m}\le a\le1$, then
+\begin{theorem} Let $\beta\in(1,2)$ such that $\epsilon(1,\beta)=1^m0^\infty$ for some integer $m\ge3$. \emph{(1)} If $0\le a<\frac{1}{m}$, then $F_{\beta,a}=\emptyset$ and $\dim_H F_{\beta,a}=0$. \emph{(2)} If $\frac{1}{m}\le a\le1$, then

 where $f_a(x_1,\cdots,x_{m-2})$